ryanallen82/EnergyHarvesting/README.md

 This repository holds the data, scripts, and figures used in the paper Measurement and Survey of Energy Harvesting using Human Locomotion (2022) authored by Anil Dua, Haolong Yan, Ryan Allen, and Steven Sadler.
-The paper can be found at (add link here).
+The paper can be found <a href="https://github.com/ryanallen82/EnergyHarvesting/blob/main/Energy_Harvesting.pdf">here</a>.